pch-innovations/gdrive-finder-service/README.md

     - Configured in `gdrive-share/Info.plist`
 - `func applicationDidFinishLaunching(...)` sets up an auto-terminate after 5 seconds to close the app automatically when it has been opened by the postinstall script
     - The postinstall script opens the app once to register the service items with MacOS

+## Known issues / TODOS

+- [ ] google drive mount point sometimes different on a single user installation (/Volumes/GoogleDrive vs /Volumes/CloudStorage-gdrivesuer)
+- [ ] "Shared Drives" is translated in different languages so `/Volumes/CloudStorage-user/Shared Drives/destination_folder` will not work if the receiver of the link has its OS or google drive language set to a different language than english